liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 With no room left for excuses and their plan exposed, Musica let out a hollow laugh.
 At this point, there was nothing left to do but laugh.

-Musica: \[As the Miss and others have said, our intentions were exactly on this despicable plan… it was the foolish hope of those who betrayed Iris and incurred the wrath of the King of Thorns.\]
+Musica: \[As the Miss and others've said, our intentions were exactly on this despicable plan… 'twas the foolish hope of those who've betrayed Iris and incurred the wrath of the King of Thorns.\]

 After a bout of laughter, Musica said this as if resigning himself.